swarmstack/swarmstack/README.md

 ## REQUIREMENTS:

-3 or more Enterprise Linux 7 (RHEL 7/CentOS 7) hosts _(baremetal / VM or a combination)_, with each contributing (1) or more additional virtual or physical _unused_ block devices to the storage cluster. _More devices usually equals better performance_.
+3 or more Enterprise Linux 7 (RHEL 7/CentOS 7) hosts _(baremetal / VM or a combination)_, with each contributing (1) or more additional virtual or physical _unused_ block devices or partitions into the storage cluster. _More devices usually equals better performance_.

  With [Portworx PX-Developer](https://github.com/portworx/px-dev) version we'll install a storage cluster for each set of (3) hosts added to the cluster, which will provide up to _1TB_ of persistent storage for up to _40_ volumes across those 3 nodes.
 When deploying or later adding more than 3 nodes in the Docker swarm, you'll add nodes in multiples of 3 and use node.label.storagegroup constraints within your Docker services to pin them to one particular grouping of 3 hosts within the larger cluster each running their own 3-node Portworx storage cluster _(e.g. nodes 1 2 3, nodes 4 5 6,  etc)_.
 Containers not needing persistent storage can be scheduled across the entire cluster.
 Only a subset of your application containers will likely require persistent storage, including swarmstack.